ringcentral/engage-digital-messaging-ios/README.md

-Dimelo-iOS
+Engage Digital Messaging iOS
 ==========

-Dimelo provides a mobile messaging component that allows users of your app to easily communicate  with your customer support agents.
+Engage Digital provides a mobile messaging component that allows users of your app to easily communicate  with your customer support agents.
 You can send text messages and images, and receive push notifications and automatic server-provided replies.